sala7khaled/ios-stationclub/README.md

 - [ ] Live chat on shows and episodes.
 - [ ] Discover popular and trending podcasts and radio stations.
 - [ ] Customize your profile and view other users' profiles.
-- [ ] Donor to the podcast and join live voice discussions on air.
+- [ ] Send gifts to the podcast and join live voice discussions on air.
 - [ ] Receive notifications for new followers, likes, and comments.
 - [ ] Many will follow...